ronalchn/ajax_pagination/README.md

 ## Getting started

 The pagination needs a name (in case you have multiple sets of AJAX pagination on the same webpage).
 By default, the name is "page".
 If you only intend to use a single set of pagination links, then leave it as "page".
+The name is used to distinguish different sets of pagination links, and is also used as a default for other functionaility.

+### Ajaxifying the content

 Move the content to be paginated into a partial.
 If you are using the will_paginate gem (or similar), there is only one set of content to put into a partial.
 If you are using this to paginate between distinct views or even different controllers, you will need to move each set of content into a different partial.